Court Operations During COVID-19: 50-State Resources

 Jury Trials/Proceedings: Jury trials can resume, barring any public health developments that would make them unsafe.

-Court Operating Status: Judges generally have the discretion to hold proceedings in person or remotely, although trials involving the termination of parental rights and felony sentencing hearings must be conducted in person.
+Court Operating Status: Judges generally have the discretion to hold proceedings in person or remotely, although trials involving the termination of parental rights and certain felony sentencing hearings must be conducted in person.

 Court Operating Status: Chief circuit judges have been authorized to develop localized plans for resuming operations in their circuit, based on factors provided by the Illinois Supreme Court.
 This has led to variations among circuits and counties.
 Some courts are open only for emergencies, while other courts may hear both essential and non-essential matters in person, subject to judicial discretion regarding public health considerations and court logistics.
 Continued use of remote proceedings is encouraged when possible to limit the spread of the coronavirus.
 Adult criminal case proceedings have been divided into four categories: proceedings that can be held remotely without a waiver by the defendant, proceedings that can be held remotely with a waiver by the defendant, proceedings that can be held remotely with the written consent of the defendant if the judge finds that this would not jeopardize the integrity of the trial process, and proceedings that cannot be held remotely in any circumstances (only jury trials).
 Separate sets of rules apply to each category.